Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 On 21st July 1349 John Strange 2nd Baron Strange Blackmere (age 43) died at Shropshire.
 His son Fulk (age 17) succeeded 3rd Baron Strange Blackmere.

 On 21st July 1403 King Henry IV of England (age 36), with his son the future King Henry V of England (age 16), defeated the rebel army of Henry "Hotspur" Percy (age 39) at the Battle of Shrewsbury at the site now known as Battlefield, Shrewsbury [Map].
-King Henry V of England took an arrow to the side of his face leaving him severely scarred.
+King Henry V of England took an arrow to the side of his face.
 John Stanley (age 53) was wounded in the throat.
 Thomas Strickland (age 36) fought and was awarded £38 and two of the rebel Henry's horses.
 Richard Beauchamp 13th Earl Warwick (age 21) fought for the King.
 Walter Blount (age 55), the King's Standard Bearer, was killed by Archibald Douglas 1st Duke Touraine (age 31).

 Thomas Wendesley (age 59), Edmund Cockayne (age 47) and Robert Goushill were killed.